plumenator/coin-mixer-challenge/README.md

    gracefully.
 1. Implement graceful shutdown.
 Right now, upon issuing Ctrl+C, the program abandons whatever it's doing immediately.
-1. Make all the API requests async.
-I implemented everything with synchronous calls to get to an initial version quickly.
 1. Fake the API endpoint, for example, by using a trait that would let us implement testing handlers.
 Right now, one of the tests makes API calls to the real thing.